-4-7.1 Fitness Director's Office
+4-7.1 Fitness Director's Office Program Manager's Office

 Locate this securable office near the fitness activity areas.
 This should be a private office with seating for visitors.
 If possible, a window for viewing the activity areas; include blinds for privacy during testing.
 The office may also be used for fitness testing and counseling.
 Provide the following: